knohitch/clickveed/PRISMA_OPENSSL_FIX_SUMMARY.md

 Fixed the Prisma OpenSSL compatibility issue where the application was trying to use `libquery_engine-debian-openssl-1.1.x.so.node` but couldn't find the required `libssl.so.1.1` library.

 ## Root Cause
-The Prisma schema was configured with incorrect binary targets for Alpine Linux (`linux-musl`, `linux-musl-openssl-3.0.x`) instead of Debian targets, even though the Docker image uses a Debian-based Node image (`node:18-slim`).
+The Prisma schema was configured with incorrect binary targets for Alpine Linux (`linux-musl`, `linux-musl-openssl-3.0.x`) instead of Debian targets.
+Additionally, the Docker image was using Debian Bookworm (`node:18-slim`) which only has OpenSSL 3.x, but Prisma requires OpenSSL 1.1.x.

 ## Solution Implemented